 Our Roseland office is located on Eagle Rock Avenue just west of Eisenhower Parkway, just off Exit 4A of Rt.280.

-For appointments and/or information, call (973) 763-2841
+For appointments and/or information call (973) 763-2841

-Office Manager: Julie Ext.
+Office Manager: Celina Ext.
 211

 Fax Number: 973-287-6792

-Parking: The office has plenty of free parking and is wheel chair accessible with elevators.
+Parking: The office has plenty of free parking and is wheelchair accessible with elevators.

-Hours: Our hours are by appointment and are available Mon-Fri, 8 a.m.-7 p.m., and Saturday from 8 a.m.-12 p.m.
+Hours: Our hours are by appointment and are available Mon-Thur, 8 a.m.-7 p.m., and Saturday from 8 a.m.-12 p.m.

-About The Speech & Hearing Roseland Office
+About The Speech & Hearing Essex County Roseland Office

 We accept Medicare and participate with Horizon, Aetna, Cigna, United, Oxford, and many other insurance carriers.
 Unless required by your insurance, you do not need a referral from a physician to receive our services.
 Our friendly and helpful office manager will be happy to assist you to determine your specific insurance coverage and procedures that need to be followed.
 We also accept referrals from School Districts, NJ Division of Disability, Division of Vocational Rehabilitation Services, Workers Compensation and many Union and insurance hearing aid plans.